Martin Sandberger: Transfer to Estonia

 On 10 September 1941, Sandberger promulgated a general order for the internment of Jews which resulted in the internment of 450 Jews in a concentration camp at Pskov, Russia.
 The Jews were later executed.

 Sandburger was highly recommended for promotion in the SS:

-On 3 December 1941 he became commander of the Security Police and SD for Estonia.
+On 3 December 1941, Sandberger was appointed Kommandeur der Sicherheitspolizei und des SD (KdS) for Estonia, now known as the Generalbezirk Estland.
+Throughout the winter, he continued murdering Estonian Jews, including those who had been deployed as forced laborers.
+In a report of 1 July 1942, he claimed that Estonia was Judenfrei.

 Actions in Italy

 Sandberger returned to Germany in September 1943.
 In the fall of 1943, Sandberger was appointed the Gestapo chief for the Italian city of Verona.
-In this capacity he was involved in arresting the Jews of Northern Italy and organizing their transportation to Auschwitz concentration camp.
+In this capacity he was involved in arresting the Jews of northern Italy and organizing their transportation to Auschwitz concentration camp.

 Espionage activity

-In January 1944 Sandberger became head of the Department A in the Reich Security Main Office Amt.
+In January 1944, Sandberger became head of the Department A (Organization and Administration) in the Reich Security Main Office Amt.
 VI (Ausland-SD, the foreign intelligence service); in this position he reported directly to Walter Schellenberg.
 He kept the domestic and foreign accounts and financial records of the organization.
 As the first assistant to Schellenberg, Sandberger acted as his liaison man with Heinrich Himmler.

 With all the access he had had to highly secret information, after the war, under British interrogation, Sandberger tried to delay or avoid prosecution by disclosing what he knew.
 Until internal reports of the Einsatzgruppen were discovered, Sandberger was able to convince the British interpreters that his account of his activities in Tallinn as the Kommandeur der Sicherheitspolizei (or KdS) had involved "'no evidence of any particular criminal actions on his part.'"